The New Moon: Recordings

 No original Broadway cast recording was made, but the 1928 London cast recorded some selections for Columbia.
 These 78 rpm records have been transferred to CD on the Pearl Label.
 The song "Stout-hearted Men" was recorded in 1930 by Perry Askam and in 1967 by Barbra Streisand, peaking at No. 2 on the Easy Listening chart.

 Earl Wrightson and Frances Greer starred in Al Goodman's recording for RCA Victor (LK-1011).
 Decca made an album in 1953 with Lee Sweetland and Jane Wilson covering six selections from the score, which has been reissued on CD paired with The Desert Song.
 Gordon MacRae recorded a 10-inch LP for Capitol Records (Capitol H-219) in 1950 with Lucille Norman.
 It was repackaged as a split release in 1956 on one side of a 12-inch album with Rudolf Friml's The Vagabond King on the reverse, also with Lucille Norman (Capitol T-219).
 That release was reissued on CD in 2011 by Vintage Music.Reader's Digest included the operetta in the 1963 collection, A Treasury of Great Operettas, starring Jeanette Scovotti and Peter Palmer and conducted by Lehman Engel.
 As part of a new series of stereo recordings of classic operettas, Capitol had MacRae and Dorothy Kirsten record three studio cast albums in 1962 and 1963.
 Their selections from The New Moon (Capitol SW-1966) are available on the EMI CD Music of Sigmund Romberg, along with selections from The Student Prince (Capitol SW-1841), and The Desert Song (Capitol SW-1842).

-The Encores! cast recorded the entire score in 2004, using the original orchestrations, for Ghostlight Records.
+The Encores! cast recorded the score in 2004, using the original orchestrations, for Ghostlight Records.
 A reviewer wrote in Playbill that the recording "is eminently enjoyable. ...
 The New Moon is vibrant, full-bodied and – yes – stouthearted."
 John Kenrick praised Rodney Gilfry, Christiane Noll, Brandon Jovanovich, the supporting cast and the conducting, writing: "What a spectacular delight! ... [the] songs soar, exploding with romance and swashbuckling bravado."